patrickingle/bestbooks/readme.txt

 == Installation ==

-To instal this plugin, follow these steps:
+To install this plugin, follow these steps:

 1. Download the plugin
 2. Extract the single file